jojozhuang/jojozhuang.github.io/_portfolio/course-player-xamarin.md

 category: mobile
 ---

+> An iOS App for playing course, built with Xamarin in C#.

-> This `iOS` app is developed by [Xamarin](https://xamarin.com/).
+This `iOS` app is developed by [Xamarin](https://xamarin.com/).
 It's a tool for developing cross-platform mobile apps.
 The core function of this app is to play course video with screenshot and whiteboard synchronized.
 It is a prototype for my investigation of cross-platform solution for mobile app development.

 ## 1. Native Course Player
 ### 1.1 Current Mobile Apps